reside-ic/shiny-dev/README.md

 ### Prerequisites

-A single node k8s cluster is needed.
+A production kubernetes cluster using k3s is needed to be setup first.
 To setup a k8s cluster follow the guide [here](https://mrc-ide.myjetbrains.com/youtrack/articles/RESIDE-A-31/Setting-up-Kubernetes-k8s-Cluster).

-Run the following commands  from the root of the repository

-1. `./shiny/build`
-2. For KIND cluster load image: `kind load docker-image mrcide/shiny-server:dev`
-3. Create /shiny/logs and /shiny/apps directories in k8s node or run `./k8s/configure_ssl`.
-For kind exec into node via `docker exec -it kind-control-plane sh` and then `mkdir -p /shiny/logs /shiny/apps` to create the directories.
-3.`k apply -k k8s/overlays/production` for production and `k apply -k k8s/overlays/staging` for staging.
-4.`k8s/shiny-sync`
+Note: If using dev cluster, the storageClassName: local-path is unavailable and you will need to provision own storage class and persistant volume.

+Run `start-k8s-shiny <env>` to run the shint server in k8s.

-Great the shiny server is running and can be seen on the External IP of the ingress-nginx-controller LoadBalancer service.
+The server can be seen running on the External IP of the ingress-nginx-controller LoadBalancer service.
+Note: `kubectl get svc -n ingress-nginx ingress-nginx-controller` command to get external IP.

 #### Teardown

-`k delete -k k8s/overlays/production` for production or `k delete -k k8s/overlays/staging` for staging
+Run the following:

+1. `kubectl delete -k k8s/overlays/<env>`.
+Replace <env> with staging or production.
+2. `kubectl  delete ns twinkle` to remove namespace.